01000001-01001110/PowerShell-Notebook/README.md

 - Menu shell built out, not functional yet.

-PowerShell Notebook - Notebook written in PowerShell Using WPF Copyright (C) 2020 - Alan Newingham
+PowerShell Notebook - Notebook written in PowerShell Using WPF<br><br>
+Copyright (C) 2020 - Alan Newingham

 This program is free software: you can redistribute it and/or modify